oarevalo/homePortals/Home/readme.txt

 Additionally, it provides a simple yet powerful framework on which to develop "modules" which are the basic functionality units that can be embedded within a page.
-Modules can range from the very basic (simple static html content) to full fledged ajax powered mini applications.
+Modules can range from the very basic (simple static html content) to full fledged AJAX powered mini applications.

 HomePortals provides an extensive set of tools and features that allow developers to create multiple types of applications like start pages, personal